 This part of central Turkey is famous for its bizarre rock formations produced over time by the elements in what is an ancient volcanic region.
 First seriously exploited by the ancient Hittites many of the weird rock formations were excavated and mined to produce homes, fortresses and even underground cities.
 Cappadocia, its name derived from its Persian description “Land of Beautiful Horses,” once covered a large part of central Anatolia and was the eastern most part of the Roman province of Asia Minor.
 Now it refers to the area around Nevsehir and due to its extraordinary heritage of early Christian Churches, carved from the rocks and adorned by remarkable frescos, it was awarded the status of a World Heritage Site by UNESCO.
-Our Cappadocia tours can take you from the bottom of the underground city to the heights of the sky in a hot air balloon.
+Our Cappadocia tours can take you from the bottom of the underground city to the sites of the wonderful rock formations.

 Cappadocia Tours can be organised for 3 or 4 days either as standalone tours or as the start/end of a bigger tour programme.

 The history of the Cappadocia region goes back to Neolithic times but major constructions become evident from the early Hittite period at around 1800 BC or slightly earlier.
 It is from this period that we see the development of the amazing rock cut castles and dwellings as well as the renowned underground cities and this is the tradition that went on to produce churches and monasteries that dominate the region today.